corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node-operations-upgrading-os-to-ent.md

 # Upgrading a Corda OS Node to Corda Enterprise

-A Corda Community Edition node can be upgraded to Corda Enterprise.
+A Corda Open Source Edition node can be upgraded to Corda Enterprise.
 If the same database is to be reused, the most complicated steps are ensuring custom CorDapps contain Liquibase database management scripts and adding these scripts into the database change log table.

 The migration from an H2 database to a 3rd party commercial database, while upgrading to Corda Enteprise, requires a third party tool to migrate data.

-## Upgrade from Corda Community Edition to Corda Enterprise
+## Upgrade from Corda Open Source Edition to Corda Enterprise

-To upgrade Corda Community Edition to Corda Enterprise within the same major release version, follow the Corda node upgrade procedure.
+To upgrade Corda Open Source Edition to Corda Enterprise within the same major release version, follow the Corda node upgrade procedure.
 The database upgrade steps need to be replaced by those specified below, depending if you are [reusing an existing database](#reusing-an-existing-database) or [Migrating from the H2 database to another database vendor](#migrating-from-the-h2-database-to-another-database-vendor).